Theta-term in Russian Doll Model: phase structure, quantum metric and BPS multifractality: Conclusion

 Our main findings are as follows;

-\begin{itemize} \item Our study provides an interesting mechanism for emergent multifractality in deterministic integrable systems with BAE.
+\begin{itemize} \item Our study provides an interesting mechanism for emergent fractality in deterministic integrable systems based on the exact solution to BAE.
 In contrast to the more conventional fractality domain in the disordered system, which can be detected analyzing the statistics of the energy levels in our mechanism, the properties of the other conserved charge play a key role.

-This could be a generic situation for integrable systems with higher conserved charges.
+This could be a generic situation for integrable systems when chaoticity and fractality cannot be expected naively.
+Since the RDM Hamiltonian is one of the commuting Hamiltonians of the inhomogeneous spin chains, it suggests that generically the fractality of the sector of the integrable model can be detected by investigating the eigenvectors of selected integral of motion.
 This argument seems to be important in deriving the ETH for the integrable models with BA.
-The disorder becomes replaced by incommensurativity.
+Generally speaking, disorder becomes replaced by incommensurativity.

-\item In the disordered case the global charge loses the staircase structure in the multifractal regime but still serves as the proper order parameter.
-This can be in particular recognized by evaluation of the quantum metrics
+\item In the disordered case the global charge defined by the BAE loses the staircase structure in the multifractal regime but still serves as the proper order parameter.
+This can be in particular recognized by evaluation of the quantum metrics.

-\item The $\theta$-term a bit surprisingly plays the important role in the stochastic properties of the whole system or its some subsector.
+\item The $\theta$-term somewhat surprisingly plays an important role in the stochastic properties of the whole system or in some subsector.
 In particular, we provided an example when the transition $\theta\rightarrow \pi$ is non-analytic and $\sin \theta$ defines the inverse period of the cyclic RG flow at large N. Moreover, the multiple non-perturbative scales in the theory are non-analytic in $\theta_{4d}$ and are proportional to $\exp({-\frac{c}{(\theta_{4d}-\pi)}})$.
-The $\sin \theta$ also is identified as the coupling constant in the integrable RS model, which allows us to use the intuition of its multiple reincarnations as an effective theory for topological degrees of freedom, for example, for FQHE.
+The $\sin \theta$ also is identified as the coupling constant in the integrable RS model, which hopefully allows us to use the intuition of its multiple reincarnations as an effective theory for topological degrees of freedom, for example, for FQHE.